jroth01/JobCoinMixer/README.md

 I'll discuss the typical vulnerabilities and my efforts to mitigate them.

 XSS - Cross site scripting

 I tried to use use RegExp to remove special chars and script tags from input received on POST /register.
 However, for some reason I couldn't get it to work so I omitted it.
 You definitely always want to santize input on the server side.

 XSRF - Cross site request forgery

 XSRF attacks are considered useful if the attacker knows the target is authenticated to a web based system.
 But in this application, there's no login, so it doensn't really apply.

 CORS Config

-I set the response header to "Access-Control-Allow-Origin", "*" on the POST /register endpoint so that anyone could use a client like POSTMAN to test regardless of doman. - normally you would want to specifically whitelist specific domains and not use the wildcard character.
+I set the response header to "Access-Control-Allow-Origin", "*" on the POST /register endpoint so that anyone could use a client like POSTMAN to test regardless of domain.
+Normally you would want to specifically whitelist specific domains and not use the wildcard character.
 An alternative approach might be to have a client side login form served by the app, and then only accept post requests from the app itself.

 noSQL injection

 Similarly to preventing noSQL injection, you want to sanitize input on the server side by removing any special characters or malicious expressions that could be passed to the MongoDB client directly.
 I believe filtering out $where and a few other keywords would do the trick, but i'm not familiar enough with regEx.

 MongoDB

 To mitigate typical MongoDB security concerns i, I provisioned an mLab database with heroku.
 Connecting to the database via mLab's API is secured via HTTPS and an API key.
 You must create a username and password and authenticate to connect.

 When you connect to your mLab database from within the same datacenter/region (US), you communicate over heroku's internal network.
 Heroku provide a good deal of network security infrastructure to isolate tenants.
 The hypervisors used do not allow VMs to read network traffic addressed to other VMs and so no other tenant can “sniff” traffic.